melezhik/swat/README2.md

     - it should contain "200 OK"
     - it should contain "Hello I am foo"

-Of cousre you may add some regular expressions checks as well:
+Of course you may add some regular expressions checks as well:

     # for example check if we got something like 'date':
     echo 'regexp: \d\d\d\d-\d\d-\d\d' >> foo/get.txt

 # Bringing all together

-All these things http method, http resourse and check list define a basic swat entity called a _swat story_.
+All these things http method, http resource and check list define a basic swat entity called a _swat story_.

 Swat story is a very simple test plan, which could be expressed in a cucumber language as follows: